 I can’t separate myself from the fact that I grew up with an older brother, but I am not labeled a ‘younger sister’ as I go about my days.

 I guess I would say that I do have a disability.
 It isn’t only limited to the world around me, it is all wrapped up in my experience, my likes and dislikes, and my passion.

 Ultimately, while I guess I am ‘disabled’ right now and while that affects me in interesting ways, I’m just a person.

 That being said, these are only my opinions.
-Many other people who identify as having a disability, having an impairment or a medical condition might not see things in the same way.
+My opinions right now, in this moment.
+They might change.
+And many other people who identify as having a disability, having an impairment or a medical condition might not see things in the same way.

 But that’s kind of the point.